darshils2001/info201-project/README.md

 3. [McKinsey & Co.](https://www.mckinsey.com/~/media/McKinsey/Featured%20Insights/Americas/Which%20small%20businesses%20are%20most%20vulnerable%20to%20COVID%2019%20and%20when/Which-small-businesses-are-most-vulnerable-to-COVID-19-and-when-final.pdf) consulting firm paper on which small businesses are most vulnerable to COVID-19/the subsequent recession.

 **Data-Driven Questions**
-1. How many businesses have closed across the US during the pandemic, where are they clustered/located?
+1. How many businesses have closed across the US during the pandemic and where are they clustered/located?
 2. What was the average income of businesses that closed during the pandemic?
 (How much profit did these businesses need to be making to stay afloat?)
-3. How many people were on payroll of businesses that closed vs. stayed open?
+3. How many people were on the payroll of businesses that closed vs. stayed open?
 4. Was there a peak during a specific date for unemployment claims?
-Or have they remained about the same throughout the pandemic.
+Or have they remained about the same throughout the pandemic?

 ## Identified Datasets